-Do you want to learn more about polymers and have nice holidays in the most beautiful city of Russia?
+Do you want to learn more about biomedical engineering and have nice holidays in the most beautiful city of Russia?
 Join this summer school!

 Participation fee includes tuition fee, study materials, visits to company and cultural program.